Verma001manik/token-project/README.md

   ```
   * This function take's 2 parameter's address and value.
   * value is added to the totalSupply and also balances[_address]
+# Help
+Any advice for common problem's or issues.

 # Authors
 Metacrafter Chris